About Mediation

 • How many meetings might it take if our case is very short and straightforward, and how many meetings might it take if things are more complicated?
 What specifically, in your opinion, causes a mediation to be shorter or longer and how did you learn this?

 • Do you typically require clients to hire professionals in addition to yourself in mediation, such as outside attorneys, financial professionals, and parenting coordinators, or do you let clients choose whether or not they need them?
-How did you come to this?
+Why?

 • Do you offer a consultation meeting free of charge before we start mediation so that we can meet you, ask questions of you, be in your mediation room, and understand how you work?